Go Back Email Link

 Instructions

-• Prepare the Apples.
+• Prep apples.
 Wash, peel, core, and quarter the apples.

-• Cook the apples.
+• Cook.
 In a large pot, combine the apples with water or apple cider.
 The liquid should just barely cover the bottom of the pot to prevent burning.
 Bring the mixture to a boil over medium-high heat.
 Reduce heat to a simmer and cook, covered, until the apples are soft (about 20-30 minutes).

-• Add lemon juice and spices.
-Add lemon juice.
+• Add.
+Add the lemon juice.
 Taste the apples and see if they sweet enough.
-If not, not add sugar.
-Add spices as desired.
+If not, not add the sugar.
+Add the spices as desired.

-• Mash the Apples.
-Remove from heat.
+• Mash or blend.
+Remove the apples from the heat.
 For chunky applesauce, use a potato masher.
 For smooth applesauce, use an immersion blender.
+Mash or blend the apples to your desired consistency.

-• Prepare for canning.
-Sterilize lids, and bands by boiling them in water for at least 10 minutes.
-Heat the jars in the waterbath canner.
-It should be hot but not boiling when jars are added.
+• Prep for canning.
+Sterilize your lids and bands by boiling them in water for at least 10 minutes.
+Heat the jars in the water bath canner.
+It should be hot but not boiling when the jars are added.
 They do not need to be sterile, just hot.

-• Fill the Jars.
-Using a canning funnel, ladle the hot applesauce into jars, leaving 1/2 inch headspace.
+• Fill jars.
+Using a canning funnel, ladle the hot applesauce into the hot jars, leaving ½-inch headspace.
+Run a non-metallic tool or bubble remover tool around the insides of the jars to remove air bubbles.
 Wipe the rims of the jars with a clean, damp cloth.
 Apply lids and screw on bands until fingertip tight.

-• Process the Jars.
-Return canner to full rolling boil.
-Place jars in the canner using a jar lifter.
+• Process.
+Return the canner to a full rolling boil.
+Place the jars in the canner using a jar lifter.
 Make sure they are covered by at least 1 inch of water.
 Bring back to a rolling boil and process for 20 minutes (adjust time for altitude if necessary).
-Turn off heat, remove canner lid, and let jars rest in the canner for 5 minutes.
+Turn off heat, carefully remove canner lid, and let the jars rest in the canner for 5 minutes.

-• Cool and Store.
-Remove jars from canner and place on a towel to cool for 12-24 hours.
+• Cool and store.
+Remove the jars from the canner and place them on a towel to cool for 12-24 hours.
 Check seals, label, and store in a cool, dark place for up to a year.

 Notes